Posio: Sights and events

 Posio's most renowned attractions are the Pentik-mäki Culture Centre, Riisitunturi National Park, Korouoma Nature Reserve, and the clear waters of lakes Kitkajärvi and Livojärvi.
-There are also many outdoor recreational things to do in Posio.
+There are also many outdoor recreational activities in the area.

 The world's northernmost ceramics factory is located in Posio.
 Pentik Oy interior design company was established in 1971 by Anu and Topi Pentikäinen.

 Regular events in Posio are the Posio Fair, the amateur theatre event Teatterihelinät, and the Traditional Fish Fair Market (Muikkumarkkinat) in July.